 When it comes to traditions, any little change can really throw a loop in the plans.
-All it takes is someone moving away, a family member's scheduling conflict, or a global pandemic with mandatory social distancing regulations to make you think about having a virtual Easter egg hunt this spring.
-Look, maybe your whole family isn't together this year, but that doesn't mean you have to give up all your traditions.
+All it takes is someone moving away, a family member's scheduling conflict, or yes, even a still-ongoing global pandemic to make you think about having a virtual Easter egg hunt this spring.
+Maybe your whole family isn't together again this year, but that doesn't mean you can’t still celebrate together.

-If your kids were looking forward to finding as many candy-filled plastic eggs as they possibly can this Easter with their cousins and grandparents, they can definitely still do that — it may just look a little different.
-Instead of hunting eggs with a big group of kids, you may have to play along as both the hider and co-hunter while extended family watches via Skype, but the ultimate goal — procuring pounds of processed sugar — will still pan out.
+Your kids can still hunt for as many candy-filled plastic eggs as possible this Easter with their cousins and grandparents — it may just look a little different.
+Instead of hunting eggs with a big group of kids, you’ll have to play along as both the hider and co-hunter while the extended family watches via Skype, but the ultimate goal — procuring pounds of processed sugar — will still pan out.

-If your kid's grandparents typically provide the bulk of your kid's Easter swag (*cough*cough* Hi, mom!) they still can, even while maintaining safe social distancing standards or being away from family.
-Grandparents, aunts, uncles, and anyone else who typically loves on your child at Easter time can send Easter gifts or candy to fill eggs through the mail so that you can have it ready and waiting for your kids on Easter morning.
+If your kid's grandparents typically provide the bulk of your kid's Easter swag (*cough*cough* Hi, mom!) they still can, even from afar.
+Grandparents, aunts, uncles, and anyone else who wants love on your child at Easter time can send Easter gifts or candy to fill eggs through the mail so that you can have it ready and waiting for your kids on Easter morning.
 They can even send pre-filled Easter eggs full of stickers and novelty toys straight from Amazon to your doorstep so that you can hide them for your kids in your yard or throughout your home.

-Are family members less than thrilled about missing out on seeing your kid's yearly Easter egg hunt?
+Are family members less than thrilled about missing out on seeing your kid's yearly Easter egg hunt again this year?
 There are still ways to keep them involved through the wonders of modern technology.
-You can set up a FaceTime call or video chat through an app like Messenger Kids with grandparents and follow your kids around with your phone or tablet as they hunt for eggs.
+The simplest thing to do is set up a FaceTime call or video chat through an app like Messenger Kids with grandparents and follow your kids around with your phone or tablet as they hunt for eggs.

-Gathering with gaggles of kids to do a community-wide Easter egg hunt is something my family has enjoyed in past years.
-More recently, my elementary school-aged kids have hunted for pastel-colored, candy-filled plastic eggs on their school playground with their classmates.
-Unfortunately, neither of these options will fly this year, but my kids are looking forward to interacting with their friends through a virtual Easter egg hunt.
+Gathering with gaggles of kids to do a community-wide Easter egg hunt is something my family has enjoyed in past years, but unfortunately, it’s still not safe to do this year.
+While my elementary school-aged kids will miss hunting for pastel-colored, candy-filled plastic eggs on their school playground with their classmates, they can still interact with friends virtually this Easter.

-The parents at my children's school have rallied together on Facebook and encouraged one another to color paper Easter eggs to place in our front windows so that kids can "hunt" the eggs while on walks through the neighborhood or riding in the car with their parents while maintaining proper social distance.
-These paper window eggs can be big, small, sparkly, colorful — anything goes.
+Last year, the parents at my children's school rallied together on Facebook and encouraged one another to color paper Easter eggs to place in our front windows so that kids can "hunt" the eggs while on walks through the neighborhood or riding in the car with their parents.
+We plan to do the same this year with paper window eggs in all shapes and sizes.
+Big, small, sparkly, colorful — anything goes.
 Some parents have even suggested using sidewalk chalk to create Easter eggs in driveways throughout our neighborhood.

-Even though this year's Easter egg hunts may look different, you and your kids can still have a blast and stay safe while doing it.
+Even though this year's Easter egg hunts may look different once again, you and your kids can still have a blast and stay safe while doing it.
 It may not be ideal and it may take a bit more planning than usual, but you've got this.